Napoleon's second abdication: Fouché's policy

 Fouché strongly expressed his disapproval of the projected Dissolution of the Chambers, and assumption of the Dictatorship; declaring that any measures of that kind would only turn to distrust, and, not improbably, a general revolt.
 But, at the same time, his agents were making known throughout Paris the fullest extent of the disasters that had befallen Napoleon, and which had caused his sudden and unexpected return; and the Representatives were assembling in all haste, and in great numbers, to take a bold and decided step in the great national crisis.
 (Note: During the Hundred Days (les cent jours) return of Napoleon in 1815, under the terms of the Additional Act to the Constitutions of the Empire, the Chamber of Deputies (Chambre des députés) was briefly replaced by a Chamber of Representatives (Chambre des représentants).
-Many English language sources, ignore this change of name (as do English language primary sources) and call the Chamber of Representatives the Chamber of Deputies with an individual member being described as a deputy instead of a representative.
-Strictly speaking, députés translates as delegates, but the word is conventionally (mis)translated to its etymological cognate "deputies".)
+Many English-language sources ignore this change of name (as do English-language primary sources) and refer to the Chamber of Representatives as the Chamber of Deputies, with an individual member being described as a deputy instead of a representative.
+Strictly speaking, députés translates as delegates, but the word is commonly mis-translated to its etymological cognate "deputies".)

-In thus concealing from his master the real disposition of the great political parties, and the true state of the public mind, Fouché, no doubt, betrayed the trust reposed in him; but, setting aside the question whether he was really influenced by patriotic motives, or merely acting upon a system of deep duplicity and time serving expediency, there can also be no doubt that, by pursuing the line of conduct which he did on this important occasion, he became the means of preserving his country from the infliction of a still further accumulation of evils.
+According to the historian William Siborne, in thus concealing from his master the real disposition of the great political parties and the true state of the public mind, Fouché betrayed the trust reposed in him; but, setting aside the question whether he was really influenced by patriotic motives or merely acting upon a system of deep duplicity and time serving expediency, by pursuing the line of conduct which he did on this important occasion he became the means of preserving his country from the infliction of a still further accumulation of evils.

 The Cabinet Council continued in discussion; some supporting, and others disapproving, the propositions of Napoleon: who, at length, yielding to the arguments of Fouché and Carnot, declared he would submit himself to the loyalty of the Chambers, and confer with them as to the measures which the critical position of the country might render necessary.